Two Commercial Pilots On Two Separate Flights Spot The Same UFO Flying Over Arizona

 — TIME (@TIME) March 30, 2018

-Authorities have so far discredited any other theories as to what the object may have been and they believe that what the pilots were likely seeing was nothing more than a high-altitude weather balloon.
+Authorities have so far discredited any other theories as to what the object may have been, and they believe that what the pilots were likely seeing was nothing more than a high-altitude weather balloon.
 Given that the incident had happened very close to Roswell, New Mexico, some people still cling to the possibility that the UFO might not have been terrestrial in nature.